mircealungu/mircea/thoughtstream.md

 Nobody reads the law to learn how to live.
 Most will not remember twenty distinct principles from Marcus Aurelius.
 In fact many will probably not even finish the meditations.

-But everybody can remember twenty essential stories from their culture.
+But everybody can remember twenty essential stories.
-And everybody remembers the morale of 20 good movies.
+This is why, culture is built on stories.

 **May 3**